 Having separated out the atypical cases, attention should turn to any residual variation exhibited within a DRG.
 For example if it was expected that on average patients in DRG 36 'Retinal procedures' would have a length of stay of 8.2 days or require 62 minutes of operating theatre time and the actual outturn was significantly greater, then managers would wish to determine the cause of this variation.
 One proposal that is often put forward for explaining such differences is that cases in a DRG present with differing levels of severity of illness.
 Consequently the comparison to the reference value may be unfair if it does not take this into account7.
 This was more fully discussed in Chapter 1.
-For such arguments to be valid, though, it needs to be demonstrated that more severe cases are distributed on a non-random basis within the case type under consideration.
+For such arguments to be valid, it needs to be demonstrated that more severe cases are distributed on a non-random basis within the case type under consideration.
 Furthermore, in order that greater severity should command additional resources from the total available it needs to be shown that such measures are based on patient attributes on admission, rather than attributes identified or occasioned during their stay.
-Work on this difficult topic is continuing, one approach being the development of refined DRGs as mentioned in Chapter 2.
+Work on this difficult topic is continuing.

 Returning to our consideration of residual variation within a DRG, treasurers have for many years been familiar with the techniques of variance analysis.
-Although often used in financial circles this method of disaggregation, which examines the contribution made by a number of independent factors to a single indicator, is seldom applied to managerial statistics8.
+Although often used in financial circles this method of disaggregation, which examines the contribution made by a number of independent factors to a single indicator, is seldom applied to managerial statistics.
 Figure